 Yet instead of vindication for the Church, there is demoralization; instead of clarity, mass confusion; instead of more obedience, ever less.
 Really, the perversity is, well, perverse.
 In what other area does humanity operate at this level of extreme, daily, constant contradiction?
 Where is the Boccaccio for this post-Pill Decameron?
 It really is all very funny, when you stop to think about it.
 So why isn't everybody down here laughing?

 Mary Eberstadt.
 "The Vindication of Humanae Vitae."
 First Things 185 (August/September 2008).

 This article is reprinted with permission from First Things: A Monthly Journal of Religion and Public Life published by the Institute on Religion and Public Life, 156 Fifth Avenue, Suite 400, New York, NY 10010.
 To subscribe to First Things call 1-877-905-9920.

-Mary Tedeschi Eberstadt is a research fellow at the Hoover Institution and consulting editor to Policy Review.
-She is the author of Adam and Eve after the Pill: Paradoxes of the Sexual Revolution,Loser Letters: A Comic Tale of Life, Death and Atheism, Home-Alone America: The Hidden Toll of Day Care, Behavioral Drugs and Other Parent Substitutes and the editor of Why I Turned Right: Leading Baby Boom Conservatives Chronicle Their Political Journeys.Copyright © 2008 First Things
+Mary Tedeschi Eberstadt is a Senior Research Fellow at the Faith & Reason Institute, the parent institution of The Catholic Thing, a research fellow at the Hoover Institution, and a senior fellow at the Ethics and Public Policy Center in Washington, DC.
+She is the author of It's Dangerous to Believe: Religious Freedom and Its Enemies, How the West Really Lost God: A New Theory of Secularization, Adam and Eve after the Pill: Paradoxes of the Sexual Revolution,Loser Letters: A Comic Tale of Life, Death and Atheism, Home-Alone America: The Hidden Toll of Day Care, Behavioral Drugs and Other Parent Substitutes and the editor of Why I Turned Right: Leading Baby Boom Conservatives Chronicle Their Political Journeys.Copyright © 2008 First Things

 back to top